-- Additionally inductees into the ATAS Hall of Fame and persons or inductees congratulating them may refer in advertising and in publicity to such induction.
+- Additionally inductees into the Television Academy Hall of Fame and persons or inductees congratulating them may refer in advertising and in publicity to such induction.
 Neither the Emmy nor the Emmy statuette is to be used in connection with such use; the replica of the Hall of Fame award may not be used either.
-Hall of Fame sponsors may use references to the Hall of Fame and to ATAS in advertising subject to the same qualifications.
+Hall of Fame sponsors may use references to the Hall of Fame and to the Television Academy in advertising subject to the same qualifications.

-- ATAS and NATAS are currently receiving requests for use of the statuette on video cassettes of Emmy-winning shows.
+- The Television Academy and NATAS are currently receiving requests for use of the statuette on video cassettes of Emmy-winning shows.
 It is the policy of ATAS/NATAS that the statuette may not be used on video cassette/disc copies of Emmy-winning shows.
 However, reference may be made in the printed material on the cover to the effect that the show is an Emmy ® winner.